joshstephen18/DNA_Sequence_Toolkit/README.md

 🔄 Sequence Manipulation: Generate reverse complements instantly.

-Usage:
+🚀 Getting Started / Usage:
+1. Ensure installation of libraries (pip install numpy matplotlib) and clone this repository.

-1. Run the program (main.py)
+2. Run the main script (main.py)

-2. Enter the path to your FASTA file when prompted (for test case, enter: test_sequence.fasta)
+3. Enter the path to your FASTA file when prompted (for test case, enter: test_sequence.fasta)

-3. Follow the prompts, and the program will output the following: sequence length, GC content (%), nucleotide counts, restriction enzyme sites, reverse complement, codon counts, and a nucleotide composition bar chart if "y" is typed when prompted.
+4. Follow the prompts, and the program will output the following: sequence length, GC content (%), nucleotide counts, restriction enzyme sites, reverse complement, codon counts, and a nucleotide composition bar chart if "y" is typed when prompted.

 FASTA File Example